odrevet/fujiten/README.md

 # Tips

-* Search are performed with regular expression, quantifiers "{}" and metacharacters like "." and others can be use
+* Search are performed with regular expression, quantifiers "{}" and meta-characters like "." and others can be use

-* Use search by radical < > when searching for an expression which you do not know a kanji but reconize some of it's radical example: ＜化＞
+* Use search by radical < > when searching for an expression which you do not know a kanji but recognize some of it's radical example: ＜化＞

 * When no results, add ".*" at the beginning or the end of your search